smo0ths/Registry-Tweaks-Refresh.bat/README.md

-# dont use right now breaks connecting to wifi idky wip

 # Registry-Tweaks-Refresh.bat v0.4.3
 Windows 11 Registry Tweaks
 #### this is what i use, make the bat file and run it, skim threw the stuff you might not want to change